To add cordova plugin execute following command:

 });

-As an example, here is a possible data model to receive the object returned in the NativeAd response:
+Example of a data model for receiving the object returned in the NativeAd response.

 interface Fields {